Product design: building a product with understanding — part 2

 - Prediscovery sprints

 Those 4 factors are more oriented towards the mindset and the first steps we needed to handle for gathering the insights for good decision-making later in the project.
-This part two will be more oriented towards the “hard process” and good practices once the agile sprints start.
+This part two will be more oriented toward the “hard process” and good practices once the agile sprints start.
 So in this blog, we’ll cover:

 - Practicing double diamond